KIT-MRT/future-motion/README.md

 </details>

-### Words in Motion: Representation Engineering for Motion Forecasting
+### Words in Motion: Extracting Interpretable Control Vectors for Motion Transformers

 ![Words in Motion](figures/words_in_motion.png "Words in Motion")

+Words in Motion is a mechanistic interpretability method for interpreting recent motion transformer models.

-We use natural language to quantize motion features in an inter-pretable way. (b) The corresponding direction, speed, and acceleration classes are highlighted in blue. (c) To reverse engineer motion forecasting models, we measure the degree to which these features are embedded in their hidden states H with linear probes.
-Furthermore, we use our discrete motion features to fit control vectors V that allow for controlling motion forecasts during inference.
+**(a)** We classify motion features in an interpretable way, as in natural language.

+**(b)** We measure the degree to which these interpretable features are embedded in the hidden states $H_i$ of transformer models with linear probes.
+Furthermore, we use our discrete features to fit interpretable control vectors $V_i$ that allow for controlling motion forecasts at inference.

 <details>
 <summary><big><b>More details</b></big></summary>